andymckay/blog/_posts/2023-05-15-service-catalog.md

 At one point we can probably estimate GitHub had about 800 developers working [^1] on the site and all the parts, spread out across the globe.
 It also interacted with teams at other companies, such as Microsoft and the Azure teams.

-Navigating and understanding your services, teams and dashboards in an organization is hard.
-Repeatedly I've spoken to organizations building this internally.
+Navigating and understanding your services, teams and dashboards in an organization is hard, it was at GitHub.
+Repeatedly I've spoken to organizations building tooling to solve this internally.

-Some of the problems you might have 👇
+Some of the problems you might have in your engineering organization 👇

 ## Navigating your engineering services